John Phillips (John, the Wolf King of L.A.)

 John Phillips (John, the Wolf King of L.A.) is the first solo recording by the Mamas & the Papas leader John Phillips.
 All songs were Phillips originals, dealing mostly with recent events in Phillips' life, including references to his new girlfriend Geneviève Waïte and longtime friend Ann Marshall ("April Anne").
 The backing musicians included members of Wrecking Crew.
-Today the album receives favorable reviews from fans and critics alike.
+The album has received favorable contemporary reviews.
 The album was selected as one of ShortList's 55 Coolest Albums Ever.

 As Phillips was the backing singer in the Mamas and the Papas, with the other three serving as lead singers, the album mix tends to de-emphasize his lead vocals.
 Denny Doherty stated that, had the Mamas & the Papas performed this album, it would have been one of their finest, because of the strength of Phillips' songs.
-The single "Mississippi" reached the US Billboard top 40.
+"Mississippi" reached number 32 on the Billboard Hot 100 singles chart in the United States.
 Phillips and the other members of the Mamas & the Papas were threatened with a lawsuit just as the album was released, discouraging the label from promoting the album.

 In 2006, the album was reissued by Varèse Sarabande with eight bonus tracks, also mostly Phillips originals.

-Chart positions
+Charts

 Track listing

 All songs written by John Phillips, except where noted.